-It is our goal to establish ten Clean and Sober/Transitional Houses over the next five years for men, women and families.
+We are now in the process of establishing five more Clean and Sober/Transitional Houses over the next 2 years for men, women and families.

-We strongly discourage re-offending and are in the grant writing phase to obtain funding for an educational facility, computer lab and monitoring station for released inmates.
+We strongly discourage re-offending and are in need of donations and support to obtain an educational facility, computer lab and monitoring station for released inmates.

 Secondly, we clearly understand when a parent is incarcerated, it leaves a big gap in the family structure.
 Therefore, we are passionate about the children of incarcerated parents and have developed an Angel Buddy Ministry.
 We gift to these children each Christmas and send the gifts in the name of the incarcerated parent no matter where the family may live in the United States and abroad.
 In this way the children understand even though that parent is away from the family, they have not forgotten about them.

 It is our desire to support them even more by providing monthly meetings to mentor and assist them academically and socially.
 We would also like to bring in motivational speakers and provide them with “fun” activities like skating, bowling, movies, etc.